-- Competitors quotations will not be shared with the quoting family member; and - You will strictly adhere to the procurement requirements as set out in this Applicant Guidance.
+- Competitors quotations will not be shared with the quoting family member and/or consultants; and - You will strictly adhere to the procurement requirements as set out in this Applicant Guidance.

 Failure to comply with this requirement will deem the procurement process as ineligible.